Residually many BV homeomorphisms map a null set onto a set of full measure: Final remarks

 \subsection{$W^{1,p}$ homeomorphisms}

 In \cite{He}, Hencl proves that for $1\leq p <2$ there exists a homeomorphism $f:Q\to Q$ in $W^{1,p}$ with $f_{|\partial Q}=Id$ satisfying $Jf=0$ a.e.
-It turns out immediately that the set of such homemomorphisms is dense in $W^{1,p}$ with respect to the $C^0$-distance.
+It is easy to see that the set of such homemomorphisms is dense in $W^{1,p}$ with respect to the $C^0$-distance.
 Therefore a natural question is whether in a suitable complete metric space of $W^{1,p}$ homeomorphisms, these maps are residually many.
-For $p>1$ the most natural setting to answer this question, i.e. the most reasonable choice of a complete metric space of $W^{1,p}$ homeomorphisms is the set
+For $p>1$ a natural setting to answer this question (i.e. a reasonable complete metric space of $W^{1,p}$ homeomorphisms) is the set